 Generator Architecture¶

-The generator is a Yeoman generator that runs through four lifecycle phases.
-The entry point is generators/app/index.js, which delegates to specialized modules in generators/app/lib/.
+The generator is a standalone Node.js CLI built with Commander.js.
+The entry point is bin/cli.js, which parses options and delegates to src/app.js.
+Business logic modules live in generators/app/lib/.

 Loads configuration from all sources and initializes the registry system.